kingstonrichard/kingstonrichard.uk/_posts/2019-02-24-inbox-anxiety-a-year-on.markdown

 So, I came up with the idea of using my out of office automatic replies to inform people that while I was on leave my inbox was too.
 Their email wouldn't be kept and rather they should send it to me again when I got back if it was still important by then.
 That would allow me to return to work fresh, ready and raring to go, without a mountain of work piled up, free of any "inbox anxiety".
 My holiday would truly be a relaxing holiday.

-Whilst I told people that was I doing that I actually kept all of the emails I was sent and when I returned I spent a bit of time analysing them.
+Whilst I told people that was I doing that, I actually kept all of the emails I was sent and when I returned I spent a bit of time analysing them.
 The upshot was that only 20% of all of them needed my attention.
 The rest were essentially just noise adding pressure to my workload that wasn't necessary.
 Could I extend that analysis out to my general working day and use it to improve how effective I was being - use my time in better places?
 Maybe.

 It was defintiely an interesting exercise but I did later realise that it wasn't entirely fair on colleagues to take the approach I did of claiming my inbox was closed - I made a follow up post about that titled [Why I won't close my inbox again](/blog/why-i-wont-close-my-inbox-again/) which is worth a read.

-To the point of this point though!
+To the point of this post though!
 I'm returning to work from the 2019 February half term holiday tomorrow morning and so I thought, a year on, why not review the situation again.
 Has anything changed?
 Have I chilled out a little since last year?
 I certainly don't feel as pulled around as I did so maybe something has stuck.
 Conducting the same analysis, here's what I received for the week:

 * 25 subscription messages - mailing lists items I’d actually asked for
 * 59 notifications from systems - alerts that I need to receive, for example updates from our change control system